Tutors

 DR. ASHLEY HAWKINS

 Dr. Ashley Gregory Hawkins attended Georgia Southern University for all of her degrees (undergrad, master's, and doctorate) in Early Childhood Education.
 She taught for 8 years: one year in preschool and the other seven K-5.
 She has a passion for helping young children learn how to read, but she can also tutor on all subjects K-5.
-She look forward to working with you.
+She looks forward to working with you.

 Education Philosophy: "Every child is different and every child can learn.
 It is my belief that by finding each child's unique way of learning can help them achieve their goals and meet their potential."